nikitabogdan/pocket-scale-calculator/readme.md

 PO-35/137 Blues & Arab scale settings are now supported as well.

-To use app please type root key & desired scale (for example: F Blues) and press enter.
+To use app please type tonic key & desired scale (for example: F Blues) and press enter.
 Found scale name will appear on the second line of the little ascii po display.
 The scale itself will be shown on the ascii pocket operator note buttons.
 Sample key for the found scale will be shown on the third line of ascii po display.
 This is the sample note you should load into your PO to use this scale.
-Start your melody from the root note marked as [] and avoid using out of scale notes marked as --.
+Play your melody using buttons with note keys and avoid using out of scale buttons marked as --.
 Also, the first line of ascii pocket operator display is showing your current po scale setting.
 To change this and other settings such as 'snap-off hanger' option and PO model, please use 'options' command and follow menu tips.